-A list of business codes can be found in the instructions to Form 5500 and in the "Premium Filings" section of the Employers and Practitioners Page on PBGC's website.
+A list of business codes can be found in the instructions to Form 5500 and on PBGC's "Premium Filings" webpage.
 Because codes for the Premium Payment Year may not be available at the time you submit this filing, you may report the relevant code for either the Premium Payment Year or the prior year.
-See https://www.pbgc.gov/sites/default/files/principal-business-activity-codes.pdf.